strengejacke/ggeffects/README.md

 After fitting a model, it is useful generate model-based estimates (expected values, or *adjusted predictions*) of the response variable for different combinations of predictor values.
-Such estimates can be used to make inferences about relationships between variables.
+Such estimates can be used to make inferences about relationships between variables - adjusted predictions tell you: what is the expected ouctome for certain values or levels of my predictors?

 *Adjusted predictions* or *marginal means* are often easier to understand than raw regression coefficients.
 In particular, their